civican/legisinfo/44-1/bills/C-61/bill_text.md

   **(2)** The Minister must make best efforts to begin the consultation and cooperation required by subsection (1) no later than the 90th day after the day on which this section comes into force.

+  **(3)** The Minister must obtain the consent of the First Nation governing body as identified through a band council resolution before applying the standards referred to in paragraph (1)(a) or (b).

 ## Regulations

 ### Section 19

-  **(1)** The Governor in Council may, on the Minister's recommendation, make regulations respecting water services on First Nation lands, including regulations respecting
+  **(1)** The Governor in Council may, on the Minister's recommendation **and in collaboration with First Nations**, make regulations respecting water services on First Nation lands, including regulations respecting

     the management of water services, including asset management plans;